|

 time in the world to make this landing.
 We taxied around and took

+off to do another trip around the pattern.
 This time was just as easy, and slow in

 final.
 I landed pretty good and we pulled off the runway to set up